-Repeated late payment would cause you to be blacklisted in BNM's Central Credit Reference Information System (CCRIS).
-As the blacklist is shared among different banks, so it would not be wise to get on the dark side of CCRIS.
+Repeated late payments would cause you to be blacklisted in BNM's Central Credit Reference Information System (CCRIS).
+As the blacklist is shared among different banks, it would not be wise to get on the dark side of CCRIS.

 The ultimate action that credit card issuers could take against non-payees is to sue them for the sum owed.
 Malaysian laws dictate that a person could be declared bankrupt if he or she defaulted on an outstanding debt amounting above RM30,000 for more than 6 months.